 Xbox One S has always been tagged as the elite console that this generation of gamers can’t live without.
 It is a considerable improvement over its predecessor.
-It looks edgy and high-end but one that gives a bang for your buck with its power-packed features especially with the introduction of the new and improved Xbox One S Controller.
+It looks edgy and high-end but one that gives a bang for your buck with its power-packed features, especially with the introduction of the new and improved Xbox One S Controller.

 Despite the Xbox One S price, gamers loved that they would now be able to customize every button.
 The Xbox One S allows you to play anything from its growing library (obviously as far as you can pay for the game), even your old Xbox 360 games which are automatically converted to the current version and downloaded from Xbox Live.
-This works well with Xbox 360 achievements, expansions, and downloadable content as well.
+This works well with Xbox 360 achievements, expansions, and downloadable content.
 It is smaller but much more powerful than Xbox One.

 Setting up Xbox One S Console

 3] Connect the Xbox console to a router or modem.
-If you wish to play games online, you would need to connect the console to the internet.
+If you wish to play games online, you need to connect the console to the internet.
 To do so, you would need to connect it to a router or modem.
 The Xbox console has an Ethernet port which could be used to connect to the source of the network.
-Other than this, we could also connect to the internet using the Wi-Fi.
-To switch on your console after connecting to the router/modem, you need to press the Xbox button on the center of the controller or you can try pressing the Xbox button right in front of the controller.
+Other than this, we could also connect to the internet using Wi-Fi.
+To switch on your console after connecting to the router/modem, you need to press the Xbox button in the center of the controller, or you can try pressing the Xbox button right in front of the controller.

 The Xbox console supports connections for the Kinect sensor as well.
 Interestingly, the cable for the sensor is 3 meters long, making it one the longest of computer cables.
 It is advisable to keep a part tied to avoid hassles.

 4] Select the language and other settings.
 Select a language you understand to connect to the internet.
 More languages will be available after its first system update.
 Once connected to the internet, you would be presented with more languages to choose from.
-Those who are using the Kinect sensor can select the option “Begin sensor setup” and continue with the Wizard.
+Those using the Kinect sensor can select the option “Begin sensor setup” and continue with the Wizard.

 5] Change the display settings.
 When prompted, change your display screen resolution.
 Manually pick one and then press “A” to continue.

 6] Connect to the internet.
-You can choose to connect automatically to internet with either a wired or wireless setup.
+You can choose to connect automatically to the internet with either a wired or wireless setup.
 Attach the network cable to connect by wire or select from available networks if you opt for a wireless connection.
 In the next step, select your country and then press “A” to continue.
 Then, you can select your location and begin with your gaming experience.

 9] Choose automatic updates.
 You can select the type of automatic updates to receive on your console.